Table of Contents

 This information includes the full task path, the task type, possible command line options and the description of the given task.

-Build scans give a full, visual report of what project and binary dependencies exist on which configurations, transitive dependencies, and dependency version selection.
+Build scans give a full, visual report of what dependencies exist on which configurations, transitive dependencies, and dependency version selection.

 ❯ gradle myTask --scan